Feb 16, 2023 | Article

 What Is a Sustainable Supply Chain?

 A sustainable supply chain is a supply chain that applies ethical and sustainability practices.
-Having a sustainable supply chain means every link in the chain must have as little carbon and environmental footprint as possible.
+Having a sustainable supply chain means every link in the chain must have as little carbon footprint as possible.

-Additionally, eco-friendly sustainable supply chains must be transparent.
+Additionally, eco-friendly supply chains must be transparent.
 You can’t just say that your 3PL company implements green supply chain management – you also need to prove it through action.

 Here are four sustainability initiatives 3PL companies can pursue: